-Molokini is Hawaii’s crescent shaped island that is located about 3 miles off the coast of Maui.
-(See our interactive Hawaii map to find Molokini off the South coast of Maui.)
-Molokini is actually the top of an extinct volcano.
-This island is a state bird and marine sanctuary.
+Molokini is Hawaii’s crescent shaped island that is located about three miles off the coast of South Maui.
+This islet is actually the top of an extinct volcanic crater.

 Tip: If you go between January and April, keep your eyes peeled for humpback whales while you’re in the boat.
 Also, it’s not uncommon to see turtles and dolphins year round from the boat.